terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/testing/troubleshoot.md

 <a name="sdk"></a>
 ## <a name="net-core-sdk-warnings"></a>Ostrzeżenia .NET core SDK

-### <a name="both-the-32-and-64-bit-versions-of-the-net-core-sdk-are-installed"></a>Zarówno w 32- i 64 bitowych wersjach zestawu SDK .NET Core są zainstalowane
+### <a name="both-the-32-bit-and-64-bit-versions-of-the-net-core-sdk-are-installed"></a>Zainstalowano 32-bitowe i 64-bitowe wersje .NET Core SDK
-W **nowy projekt** okna dialogowego dla platformy ASP.NET Core, mogą pojawić się następujące ostrzeżenie pojawiają się u góry:
+W **nowy projekt** okna dialogowego dla platformy ASP.NET Core, mogą pojawić się następujące ostrzeżenie:

     Both 32 and 64 bit versions of the .NET Core SDK are installed.
 Only templates from the 64 bit version(s) installed at C:\Program Files\dotnet\sdk\" will be displayed.